- How To Optimize Windows 10 for gaming?

-Disabling startup software not only directly affect on gaming performance.
-Also it can decrease your windows boot tine of your PC.
+Disabling startup software not only directly affects gaming performance.
+Also, it can decrease your windows boot time of your PC.

-It reduce the extra resources usage of your system.
+It reduces the extra resource usage of your system.
 And gives you a smooth and fast experience.

 - select Task Manager.

 On the top menu, click “startup”.
-You can see all the application start running while booting your system.
+You can see all the applications start running while booting your system.

-You can disable by Right-click on the application.
+You can disable it by Right-click on the application.
 Click disable.

 10. Uninstall Unnecessary programs

-When you fresh install windows 10, it comes with lots of unnecessary program installed.
+When you fresh install windows 10, it comes with lots of unnecessary programs installed.

 Those programs consume your resources, and storage and make your overall system slow.

-Here is how you can uninstall those unwanted software.
+Here is how you can uninstall that unwanted software.